 Champion these values

-Core values have always been problematic for medical research companies.
-Besides a textbook of recommendations from government committees and health organizations, there are no universal, standardized principles of research - other than what is considered misconduct, of course.
+Core values have always been problematic for clinical research companies.
+Besides a textbook of recommendations from government committees and health organizations, there are no universal, standardized principles of clinical studies - other than what is considered misconduct, of course.
 This is, fortunately, no longer an issue.
 In 2019, the World Alzheimer’s Report cited Routledge’s 'Handbook of the Philosophy of Well-Being' as an essential guide to understanding patient welfare.
-The ethos outlined corresponds to the beliefs that underlie successful Alzheimer’s research.
-So, we’ve summarised the three core concepts that improve the lives of patients and, if adhered to, define dementia-friendly research:
+The ethos outlined corresponds to the beliefs that underlie successful Alzheimer’s clinical trials.
+So, we’ve summarised the three core concepts that improve the lives of patients and, if adhered to, define dementia-friendly clinical research:

 Over the last fifty years, there has been a lot of positive change concerning individual autonomy and decision-making.
 The progressive view upheld by dementia-friendly organizations is this: patients must retain their own sense of self, and must not be defined by their illness.
 The stigma surrounding mental illness needs to be challenged by medical specialists.
 Never talk about the patient as if they’re not in the room listening - even if their mental state is deteriorated and you’re speaking with a caregiver, always keep their dignity and humanity in mind.
 (Check out our key strategies for tackling stigma in the health industry, here).

 Dementia friendliness is more than just a soundbite or an advertising slogan.
-It gives a name to the core principles of good intention that drive medical research.
+It gives a name to the core principles of good intention that drive clinical studies.
 While the complete de-stigmatization of mental illness is still far away, health specialists can shorten the distance.
 Clinical research becomes a humanitarian enterprise when the professional relationship between researcher and patient has a personal touch.